Guide your poems into print with Primers!

 - Whilst the poet will retain copyright of the poems, the design and layout of the winning published collection will remain with Nine Arches Press.
 Nine Arches Press will retain the right to publish additional print and digital editions of the book and individual poems.

-- Selected poets will need to sign a publishing contract with Nine Arches Press for legal and copyright purposes.
+- Selected poets will need to sign a publishing contract with Nine Arches.

 - Any performances will be accessible and will include both live and online events.